dimitrispaxinos/dimitrispaxinos.github.io/_posts/2020-03-05-Migrating-a-Local-MongoDb-Database-to-the-cloud.md

 ---
 layout: post
-title: How to migrate a local Mongodb database to the cloud for free
+title: How to migrate a local MongoDB database to the cloud for free
 tags: mongodb mongo azure cloud migration
 ---